Program Admission: Master of Science in ASL/English Interpreting

-degree (preferred in interpreting, linguistics, education, or deafness-related
+- Bachelor's degree (preferred in interpreting, linguistics, education, or deafness-related field)

-1. Apply to the UNF Graduate School and pay the application fee.
+- Apply to UNF Apply to the UNF Graduate School and pay the application fee by March 31.
 Select summer of the year you will begin the program.

-- Written Statement in Academic English (500-1000 words): Elaborate on your professional goals related to teaching interpreting and how the UNF-VRSII Program will help you attain your goals.
+Goals and Experience: Complete a written statement in Academic English (500-1000 words) that elaborates on your professional goals related to teaching interpreting and how the UNF-VRSII Program will help you attain your goals.
 At the end of your statement, provide a YouTube link (Unlisted) to an academic ASL video of your experience in the areas of interpreter education, leadership, and alliance with the Deaf community (5-8 minutes).

-- Official GRE scores (specify UNF, site #, as a recipient of your GRE scores).
+GRE Scores: Include official GRE scores (specify UNF, site #5490, as a recipient of your GRE scores).

-5. Participate in a screening interview via video conferencing with program faculty.
-The interview will be conducted in ASL after all materials, including official GRE scores and transcripts, are received in the Graduate School.
+- Interview Participate in a screening interview via video conferencing with program faculty.
+The interview will be conducted in ASL after all materials, including official GRE scores and transcripts, are received by the Graduate School.